UPDATES Sign up to receive periodic updates from the Mindset Scholars Network.

 Why It’s Important

-This study is one of the only studies in the history of the social and behavioral sciences to use the gold standard for testing cause and effect (a randomized experiment) with the gold standard for making claims about a population of schools (a random sample).
+The NSLM is one of the only studies of adolescent behavior outcomes over time to use the gold standard for testing cause and effect (a randomized experiment) with the gold standard for making claims about a population of schools (a representative sample).

-The researchers have also taken steps to ensure that the full dataset from the study will be made freely available to any scientist who wishes to analyze it; given the study’s rare design and comprehensive collection of student-, classroom-, and school-level measures, this dataset will be an invaluable resource that can provide countless insights about learning mindsets and the learning environment for years to come.
+The researchers have taken steps to ensure that the full dataset from the study will be freely available to any scientist who wishes to analyze it.
+Given the unusual design of the study and the comprehensive collection of student-, classroom-, and school-level measures, the dataset can serve as a useful tool for education research to gain insights about mindsets and the learning environment.

 Intervention Being Tested